 - * Accredited by the American Occupational Therapy Association, Accreditation Council for Occupational Therapy Education (since 2014)

-Western Michigan University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+Western Michigan University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below: